kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 Most developers simply don't add a console statement but your web application may require them.
 You'll probably want to write a few more `if/else` checks in those case, but doing that is out of the scope of this guide.

+<a name="ajax-requests-mouseclicks"></a>
+<h4 class="h4-guide">Make AJAX requests with mouseclicks</h4>
+The previous examples used AJAX to load data automatically, but we can also make it load when events are run.
+Doing this with mouseclicks is common.
 <a name="conclusion"></a>
 <h3 class="h3-guide">Conclusion</h3>
 Synchronous requests are disappearing from XHR: https://xhr.spec.whatwg.org/#the-open()-method